MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/speed-up-deployment.md

 ## Windows Autopilot for existing devices task sequence process

-When the Windows Autopilot for existing devices task sequence runs on a device, the Autopilot deployment doesn't run when the device boots into Windows for the first time during the **Setup Windows and ConfigMgr** task.
+When the Windows Autopilot for existing devices task sequence runs on a device, the Autopilot deployment doesn't run when the device boots into Windows for the first time during the **Setup Windows and ConfigMgr** task of the task sequence.
 Instead, the Autopilot deployment doesn't run until after the task sequence completes.

 The Autopilot deployment normally runs when Windows boots for the first time and Windows Setup and OOBE run.
 However, during an Windows Autopilot for existing devices task sequence, even though the task sequence injected an Autopilot profile JSON file into the offline Windows installation, the file is not processed when Windows first boots because the task sequence also creates and injects an `unattend.xml` file.
 When there is both an `unattend.xml` and an Autopilot profile JSON file during Windows Setup, Windows Setup ignores the Autopilot profile JSON file and it only processes the `unattend.xml` file.